Autism: An Overview

 Two medications are prescribed for Autism.
 They are Risperidone and Aripriprazole.
 Risperidone is the first FDA-approved medication for the treatment of symptoms associated with Autism in children and adolescents, including aggressive behavior, deliberate self-injury, and temper tantrums.

 Aripriprazole is the second FDA-approved for the treatment of irritability in children and adolescents with Autism.
-A 2009 study published in Pediatrics found that in a group of 98 children, by week 8, 52% of those taking aripriprazole, in the form of “Abilify”, experienced a 25% or greater reduction in autism-related irritability symptoms compared with 14% of those who took something else.
+A 2009 study published in Pediatrics found that in a group of 98 children, by week 8, 52% of those taking aripriprazole, experienced a 25% or greater reduction in autism-related irritability symptoms compared with 14% of those who took something else.

 The Lovaas Model consists of 20-40 hours of highly structured, discrete trial training that merges ABA techniques into an early intervention program.
 The intervention typically begins when the child is between the ages of 2-8 years old, and no later than 12 years old.
 The technique helps the child by motivating them and rewarding success.
 The use of language and imitation are crucial for the teaching model.